influxdata/docs-v2/content/influxdb/v2.0/account-management/pricing-plans.md

 _To remove rate limits, [upgrade to a Usage-based Plan](/influxdb/v2.0/account-management/billing/#upgrade-to-usage-based-plan)._

-## Usage-based Plan
+## Usage-Based Plan

 The Usage-based Plan offers more flexibility and ensures you only pay for what you [use](/influxdb/v2.0/account-management/data-usage/).

+### Pricing vectors

+The following two vectors determine pricing:

+- **Data out** is the total sum of the data (measured in GB) returned to the user to answer a query, also known as data transfer costs.
+- **Query count** is the total number of individual query operations.
+Each individual operation — including

-#### Usage-based Plan rate limits
+### Usage-Based Plan rate limits

-To protect against any intentional or unintentional harm, Usage-based Plans include soft rate limits:
+To protect against any intentional or unintentional harm, Usage-Based Plans include soft rate limits:

-- **Writes:** 300MB every 5 minutes
+- **Data In:** 300MB every 5 minutes
 - **Ingest batch size:** 50MB
 - **Queries:** 3000MB every 5 minutes
 - **Storage:** Unlimited retention